International Day against Climate Change

 Years later, in 2015, the Paris Agreement was adopted and signed by virtually all countries in the world, marking a crucial step in the fight against climate change.
 This agreement sets ambitious targets to limit the global temperature increase to below 2°C compared to the pre-industrial era, with efforts to limit it to 1.5°C. It also encourages international cooperation and mobilises financial resources to support developing countries in their climate efforts.

 Iberdrola's commitment to the summits organised by the United Nations is reflected in its active participation in these meetings and in the adoption of an energy model aligned with the main international agreements.
-At the Climate Summit 2022, for example, held in Sharm el Sheikh (Egypt) in November 2022, the electricity company participated in more than 60 meetings, forums, and gatherings with leaders of governments and non-governmental organisations (NGOs) to discuss actions to consolidate a greener, digital, and sustainable global economy.
+At the Climate Summit 2023, for example, held in Dubai (United Arab Emirates) between 30 November and 12 December, the electricity company participated in different meetings, forums, and gatherings with leaders of governments and non-governmental organisations (NGOs) to discuss actions to consolidate a greener, digital, and sustainable global economy.